 - How about a vegetarian crepe with sautéed mushrooms and onions and a dollop of crème fraîche?

-Sweet buckwheat crepes filling
+Sweet buckwheat crepes fillings

 - Brown sugar and butter

-- Strawberry compote or apple compote
+- Strawberry compote, blueberry compote, or apple compote

-- Chocolate hazelnut spread and bananas
+- Chocolate hazelnut spread or dark chocolate ganache and bananas

-- Amarena cherries and vanilla ice cream
+- Amarena cocktail cherries and vanilla ice cream

 Expert tips